Dust-Enshrouded AGN can Dominate Host-Galaxy-Scale Cold-Dust Emission: Simulation and Radiative Transfer Details

 For each time snapshot of the merger simulation, different RT calculations were performed; they differ only in how the luminosity of the AGN is computed.
 The `fiducial' RT runs use the accretion rate from the simulation to compute the AGN luminosity, assuming 10\% radiative efficiency. \cchb{We use luminosity-dependent AGN SED templates derived from observations of unreddened QSOs \citep{Hopkins2007c} as the input SEDs emitted by the AGN particle(s)}; see \citet{Snyder2013} for details.
-In the `AGN-off' runs, the luminosity of the AGN is artificially set to zero (i.e., only stellar emission is considered in the radiative transfer calculations; note that AGN feedback is still included because the same hydrodynamical simulation is used as input, so these runs determine the impact of the AGN emission on the total SED \emph{all else being equal}).
+In the `AGN-off' runs, the luminosity of the AGN is artificially set to zero (i.e., only stellar emission is considered in the radiative transfer calculations).
+We emphasize that AGN feedback is still included because the same hydrodynamical simulation is used as input, so these runs determine the impact of the AGN emission on the total SED \emph{all else being equal}, including feedback from the AGN on the host-galaxy ISM.
 Finally, in the `AGN-10x' RT calculations, \cch{the luminosity of the AGN is artificially boosted by a factor of 10 (equivalent to assuming a radiative efficiency of 100\% or an instantaneous accretion rate ten times the value computed in the simulation).
 As in the `AGN-off' runs, the AGN feedback is not altered (the same hydrodynamical simulations are used) because we wish to isolate the effect of the AGN on the SED}.
-In other words, the input of a boosted AGN spectrum into the RT calculations is the only difference between the AGN-10x and AGN-off results. \cite{Snyder2013} performed these calculations simply to span a larger range in the AGN fractional contribution to the bolometric luminosity, but these should not be considered `unphysical' by any means, as the relatively crude accretion model employed and the limited resolution of the hydrodynamical simulation may cause the BH accretion rate to be underestimated \citep[e.g.,][]{Hayward2014b,Angles-Alcazar2020}.
-The Eddington ratio (\ledd$\equiv \mathrm{L}_{\mathrm{AGN}}/\mathrm{L}_{edd}$) varies from zero to one in the fiducial runs and thus spans a range of \ledd$\,=0-10$ in the AGN-10x runs.
-There is both theoretical \citep[e.g.,][]{Begelman2002,Jiang2014} and observational \citep[e.g.,][]{Kelly2013,Shirakata2019} evidence for super-Eddington accretion.
+In other words, the input of a boosted AGN spectrum into the RT calculations is the only difference between the AGN-10x and AGN-off results.
+Notably, this technique ignores how increasing the AGN luminosity by a factor of 10 would affect the evolution of the system; this is \emph{by design}, as to extract the AGN-powered IR emission, we need all other aspects of the run (e.g., the dust geometry and SFR) to be fixed.